 About ten years ago, a new generation of banks entirely transitioned to digital operations.
-Neobanks, which are banks that only do business online and have no physical locations, cater to specific consumers’ demands by providing more convenience and reduced transaction costs.
+Soon Digital Banking was the norm, with Neobanks, which are banks that only do business online and have no physical locations, catering to specific consumers’ demands by providing more convenience and reduced transaction costs.

 However, for these newer, online-first institutions, digital banking fraud can be particularly difficult.
 Digital banks may be more susceptible to fraud since they are more recent to the banking industry and lack a physical presence.